HandsOnDevOpsTraining/docker-and-sonarqube-installation-in-aws/README.md

 2. Install Docker on an Ubuntu EC2 instance on AWS Update the package list: Run the following command to update the package list:
    - sudo su
-   - apt-get update
+   - apt-get update -y
-   - apt-get upgrade
+   - apt-get upgrade -y

 3. Run the following command to install Docker
    - apt-get install -y docker.io